coniferousdyer/Botforces/README.md

 * Ensuring users get only unsolved problems to solve
 * Refactoring the code and distributing it for better maintainability

-<b>NOTE:</b> This is still in progress, and may not be complete.
-I'm open to PRs, so if you would like to change, improve or add something, feel free to make a PR!
+<b>NOTE:</b> I'm open to PRs, so if you would like to change, improve or add something, feel free to make a PR.
+Contributions are always welcome!